akiyomov/products-search/backend/readme.md

 ## Overview

-The application uses a CSV file (`data.csv`) containing product information.
+The application uses a CSV file (`sample.csv`) containing product information.
 When a user makes a GET request to the `/get_product_info` endpoint with a `barcode` parameter, the application fetches the corresponding product information from the CSV file and returns it as a JSON response.

 ## Installation and Setup